Mead Recipe by Warwick

 - Bring to the boil, and simmer for 40 minutes.

 - Allow cooling before pouring into a demijohn, and adding Brewer’s yeast.

 - Let sit for 30 days before bottling, and storing for 6 months, again before chilling and drinking at your leisure.
 “Lemon Twist’ does not require Tannin.

 - Cleaning Bottles: I clean my empty bottles by pasteurizing them.
-I fill them with clean water, and place them into a large pot adding water to ¾’s of the pot, placing it on the stove and heating to 65 Deg C for 10 minutes.
-I do not use commercial cleaners, or disinfectants.
+I fill them with clean water and place them into a large pot adding water to ¾’s of the pot, placing it on the stove, and heating to 65 Deg C for 10 minutes.
+I do not use commercial cleaners or disinfectants.
 I allow them to dry in the air, or sunlight, storing them in crates in clean cupboards.

 - Heat Pads: DO NOT USE HEAT PADS IN TH FIRST 48 HOURS, IF YOU DO YOU WILL KILL BOTH THE NATURAL & INTRODUCED YEAST

 - Overactive Airlock: Should your ‘Airlock’ become overactive, simply flush it out regularly, while standing the entire demijohn in a bucket of warm water.
-This will prevent too much mess, and ants getting into the airlock.
+This will prevent too much mess and ants from getting into the airlock.
 It may take several days for it to settle, do not be too concerned, as this will happen even to the best of brewers.
-PS; another trick to stop ants, or insects getting into your airlock, is to put cotton wool, or tissue paper into it blocking it from entry, but not stopping gas being released.
+PS; another trick to stop ants, or insects getting into your airlock, is to put the cotton wool, or tissue paper into it blocking it from entry, but not stopping gas being released.